 - AL (Action Level): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - EPA: Environmental Protection Agency - MCL (Maximum contaminant level): The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - MCLG (Maximum contaminant level goal): The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety. - Level 1 Assessment: A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system. - Level 2 Assessment: A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions. - MRDL (Maximum residual disinfectant level): The highest level of a disinfectant allowed in drinking water.
+MCLGs allow for a margin of safety. - MRDL (Maximum residual disinfectant level): The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - MRDLG (Maximum residual disinfectant level goal): The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - NA (Not applicable): Does not apply. - NTU (Nephelometric Turbidity Units): A measure of the cloudiness of the water (turbidity). - pCi/I (picocuries per liter): A measure of radioactivity. - ppb (parts per billion): One part per billion in water is like one drop in one billion drops of water, or about one drop in a swimming pool. ppb is the same as micrograms per liter (μg/l). - ppm (parts per million): One part per million is like one drop in one million drops of water, or about one cup in a swimming pool. ppm is the same as milligrams per liter (mg/l). - PWSID: Public water system identification. - TT (Treatment Technique): A required process intended to reduce the level of a contaminant in drinking water. - Variances and Exemptions: State or EPA permission not to meet an MCL or a treatment technique under certain conditions.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - NA (Not applicable): Does not apply. - pCi/l (picocuries per liter): A measure of radioactivity. - ppb (parts per billion): One part per billion in water is like one drop in one billion drops of water, or about one drop in a swimming pool. ppb is the same as micrograms per liter (μg/l). - ppm (parts per million): One part per million is like one drop in one million drops of water, or about one cup in a swimming pool. ppm is the same as milligrams per liter (mg/l). - PWSID: Public water system identification.